tangentyh/notes-of-tan/docs/backend/redis-notes.md

      - one message one customer
    - observability — see `XINFO`, get info like who is consuming messages, what messages are pending, the set of consumer groups active in a given stream
      - dead letter — when delivery count is abnormally height, it is probably wiser to put such messages in another stream and send a notification to the system administrator
-   - zero-length streams — zero-length stream keys are not keys in contrast to other collections, to preserve the state of customer groups
+   - zero-length streams — zero-length stream keys are not deleted in contrast to keys of other collections, to preserve the state of customer groups
    - related commands
      - `XADD key ID field value [field value ...]`
        - `MAXLEN` option — capped stream, with `~` for approximated cap but more efficient